Tips to stay safe while travelling in New Zealand

 NOTICE: While the Information is considered to be true and accurate at the date of publication, changes in circumstances after the time of publication may impact on the accuracy of the information.
-We strongly recommend verifying the travel advisory of your destination prior to departure.
+We strongly recommend verifying the prior to departure.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as at the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
 Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd.

 Rx and First Aid Terms